What Should I Do If I’m Arrested for Drug Possession?

 2. Ask For Your Lawyer, Then Remain Silent.

 You have the right to remain silent and you should absolutely exercise that right.
-However, before you cease all communication with the state, inform the police and prosecutor that you want your Los Angeles criminal defense lawyer.
+However, before you cease all communication with the state, inform the police and prosecutor that you want your lawyer.

 You also have the right to be represented by counsel from here-on out.
 Having an experienced criminal defense attorney by your side can help to ensure that your rights are respected and that you’re given the very best shot at beating the charges.

-3. Give Your Attorney a Detailed Account of What Happened
+3. Give Your Criminal Defense Attorney a Detailed Account of What Happened

-When you sit down with your attorney, be prepared to tell them everything you remember about your arrest.
+When you sit down with your team of criminal defense lawyers, be prepared to tell them everything you remember about your arrest.
 Try to include as many details as possible about your arrest, any searches that were conducted, and your interactions with anyone employed by the state following your arrest.

 Your lawyer will probably ask you to repeat yourself a few times.
 There are a couple of reasons for this.